 Students who have failed two (2) or more nursing courses or who have been dismissed from any nursing program are not eligible for admission.
-Additional information regarding the ASN and BSN Programs can be found on the School of Nursing webpage at: https://www.alcorn.edu/academics/schools-and-departments/school-of-nursing.

-PROCESS FOR SELECTION
+PROCESS FOR SELECTION OF GENERIC STUDENTS:

-- 1. All required admission documents must be submitted by the date designated on the Application for Admission to Undergraduate Nursing Programs. - 2.
-Individuals who have submitted all required admission documents by the specified deadline will be considered for program admission based on a rating scale (See School of Nursing website for details). - 3.
-The applicant can be selected for admission into the ASN or BSN Program pending completion of all prerequisites; however, all admission criteria and requirements must be met prior to enrollment in the first clinical nursing course. - 4.
-Applicants not selected for admission may reapply for the next fall term by submitting a new Application for Admission to Undergraduate Nursing Programs and must meet the current admission criteria.
+- 1. All admission criteria must be completed by the date designated on the Application for Admission to Undergraduate Nursing Programs. - 2.
+Individuals who have submitted all admission requirements by the specified deadline will be considered for program admission based on a rating scale (See ASN Program web page for details). - 3.
+Applicants not selected for admission must reapply for the next fall term by submitting a new Application for Admission to Undergraduate Nursing Programs.